 Declassification Support Services

-a) For the student, psychological services, social work services, speech and language improvement services, noncareer counseling, and other appropriate support services; and
+1. For the student, psychological services, social work services, speech and language improvement services, non-career counseling, and other appropriate support services.

-b) For the student’s teacher, the assistance of a teacher aide or a teaching assistant, and consultation with appropriate personnel.
+2. For the student’s teachers, the assistance of a teacher aide or a teaching assistant, and consultation with appropriate personnel.

 The CSE/CPSE will ensure that the appropriate teachers and service providers are informed of the need for the transition services, and will specify the nature and duration of those services.

 Ref: 8 NYCRR §§100.1 (q); 200.2 (b)(8), 200.4 (b)(4-6), (c)(3)

 » 4321 - PROGRAMS FOR STUDENTS WITH DISABILITIES UNDER THE IDEA AND NEW YORK'S EDUCATION LAW ARTICLE 89